jameschen108/mlb-pitch-framing-analysis/README.md

 The ordering flips between 2021 and 2022 and never exceeds 0.88. v1 did not miscalculate anything — its numbers reproduce closely.
 It stated as a finding about baseball something that is a coin flip in one of the three seasons it had in hand.

+The shadow-zone threshold moves it as well.
+On the pooled train pool, P(τ_umpire > τ_catcher) reads 0.50, 0.46 and 0.63 at the three bands committed to in advance ([`results/sensitivity_threshold.csv`](results/sensitivity_threshold.csv)).
+Two arbitrary analyst choices push the ordering around, and neither pushes it far enough to settle it — which is a firmer basis for "not supported" than the season flip alone.

 ### 5. How far apart are catchers, really

 <p align="center">